rstacruz/safe-async/Readme.md

 safe-async.js
 =============

-**Standardizes the interface for async APIs.**
+**Provides a standard interface for async APIs with useful features.**

-It helps you write great async API.
 It catches errors for you.
 It makes your async functions work with promises or callbacks.
+In essence: it helps you write useful async API.

 When to use it
 --------------